Sanctions trump patriotism for Russian banks in Crimea

 But the experience of Bank Rossiya, which has stopped all foreign currency operations to work only with the rouble after being put on a U.S. blacklist, has made other banks wary.

-Russia's top two banks, Sberbank (SBER.MM) and VTB (VTBR.MM), are yet to start direct business in Crimea and say only some branches of their Ukrainian subsidies are working there at the moment.
+Russia's top two banks, Sberbank and VTB , are yet to start direct business in Crimea and say only some branches of their Ukrainian subsidies are working there at the moment.

 Alexei Simanovsky, first deputy central bank governor, said not all banks were scared.